awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-metrics.md

    + **endpoint\_override** – In the `logs` section, you can specify the CloudWatch Logs endpoint if you want to override the default endpoint\.
 You might want to do this if you're publishing from a cluster in a VPC and you want the data to go to a VPC endpoint\.
    + **force\_flush\_interval** – In the `logs` section, you can specify the interval for batching log events before they are published to CloudWatch Logs\.
 The default is 5 seconds\.
    + **region** – By default, the agent published metrics to the Region where the worker node is located\.
 To override this, you can add a `region` field in the `agent` section: for example, `"region":"us-west-2"`\.
    + **statsd** section – If you want the CloudWatch Logs agent to also run as a StatsD listener in each worker node of your cluster, you can add a `statsd` section to the `metrics` section, as in the following example\.
-For information about other StatsD options for this section, see [Retrieve Custom Metrics with StatsD ](CloudWatch-Agent-custom-metrics-statsd.md)\.
+For information about other StatsD options for this section, see [Retrieve custom metrics with StatsD ](CloudWatch-Agent-custom-metrics-statsd.md)\.

      ```
      "metrics": {